jumanjihouse/docker-duoauthproxy/README.md

 Your usage of the built docker image is subject to the terms within the built image.

-View the Duo end-user license agreement:
+View the Duo end-user license agreement and the open-source licenses of 3rd-party libraries used in the proxy:

     dir='/opt/duoauthproxy/doc/'
     docker run --rm -it --entrypoint sh duoauthproxy -c "find $dir -type f -exec cat {} +"